9. Kernel tuning — [tune] and the per-app tune sidecar

 let ok = tune_manifest_set("gemm", winning_suffix)

-tune_manifest_set writes to the DAS_TUNE_MANIFEST the policy rail sets when it spawns the harness, so the winner lands in the right scope file.
+tune_manifest_set writes to the DAS_TUNE_MANIFEST the policy rail sets when it spawns the harness, so the winner lands in the app’s sidecar.
+It UPSERTS: other functions’ entries and other sections survive.
 A following normal compile stamps it.

 See also